delaneyj/datastar/backends/go/site/static/md/examples/sortable.md

 </div>
 ```

 The HTML looks pretty straightforward.
-Create an `orderInfo` signal and when it has has data fire off an event.
+Create an `orderInfo` signal and when it has data fire off an event.

 I've separate out the js content to avoid Markdown escaping in this example
 ```js